 When dogs perform the greeting stretch, their ears are relaxed and they often show soft, squinty eyes pointing towards the owner.
 The posture involves lowering of the front legs, while their back legs are raised.
 The front legs are often lined up together, but the elbows don't touch the floor.

-Sometimes, as these dogs stretch, their back legs will stretch out too behind them, sometimes being dragged a bit.
+Sometimes, as these dogs stretch, their back legs will stretch out too behind them, sometimes being dragged a bit in a silly way. ddog

 The body language is much more relaxed compared to the average play bow dogs do when they are ready to spring in action with a spirited, playful look on their faces as described above.
 Indeed, when doing a greeting stretch some dogs will yawn too!